jgd10/isale-wiki/Installation-instructions.md

 ----------------------------------------------------------------
 </pre>

-See the [[configure|configure options]] for more details on the configure process.
-For example, if configure reports that iSALE2D/3D or any of the associated tools (pySALEPlot, vimod, jtools) are not available to install, you may need to set certain [[configure|configure options]] to manually locate required libraries.
+If configure reports that iSALE2D/3D or any of the associated tools (pySALEPlot, vimod, jtools) are not available to install, you may need to set certain configure options to manually locate required libraries.

-> Additional configuration options are explained [[configure|here]].
-See also the configure-section in our [[FAQ#configure|FAQ]] for help.

 ### Compiling and installing iSALE-Dellen